amelieykw/notes/React/setup.md

 ## Create a New React App

 ```
-create-react-app my-react-tutorial-app
+yarn create react-app my-app
-cd my-react-tutorial-app
+cd my-app
 ```

-The above will create a new folder which has `/node-modules`, `package.json`, `yarn.lock`.

-Make this folder looks like this:
+The folder looks like this:

 ```
+my-app
 ├── README.md
 ├── node_modules
 ├── package.json